 Having reduced the artists to ignorant shadow-painters, Socrates introduces his second example—a bit and reins—hoping that his interlocutors will see sufficiently (ikanôs idômen, 601c).
 Apparently something is not yet sufficiently seen in seeing that “all of the poetic tribe… know nothing of the cobbler’s art” (600e).
 The new example starts at the bottom: the painter “paints a bit and reins,” the cobbler and smith make them, for the horseman who uses them, and the man who uses them tells the maker what is good or bad about his making.

 This version of the three removes is considerably different.
 Most importantly, where the first version implied a metaphysical break as well as an epistemological distinction between the first two makers—for the divine knower of the bed is the source of the human’s vision and making of one, this second abrogates the metaphysical break, putting knower, maker, and imitator on the same level of being—human.
-The truth is certainly not a divine archetype, but, it seems, a human invention; perhaps produced through trial and error of the man who uses and “reports what is good or bad, in actual use, of the instrument” (601e).
+The truth is certainly not a divine archetype, but, it seems, a human invention; perhaps produced through the trial and error of the man who uses and “reports what is good or bad, in actual use, of the instrument” (601e).
 At first, the ‘true’ thing belonged properly only to the god, and the human being who made the artifactual bed could only view the divine one.
 In the second version the true thing seems to be what the human horseman says, which he knows by use.

 Further, not only has the top rung been lowered to human use, but the bottom rung was spoken of (at least) as closer to reality as well: the painter began this version by “drawing a bit and bridle,” not ‘an image of’ or ‘an image of the phantasm of’ them.
-Perhaps it is even from this originating drawing that the ideas of the reins, bit, and bridle are developed into completeness through the interaction of cobbler and horseman. —Or not, as was (not) the case with da Vinci’s helicopter.
+Perhaps it is even from this originating drawing that the ideas of the reins, bit, and bridle are developed into completeness through the interaction of cobbler and horseman. —Or not; as was (not) the case with da Vinci’s helicopter.
 In any case, the idea of bit and reins is not said to spring fully formed from the mind of Zeus, nor, it seems, from the user, who reports to the maker about what is good and bad in his making, but is not described as ordering the originals (601d).
 Perhaps by this difference Socrates is suggesting that human ideas about things come from working with things rather than an inspired nous-ing of the divine idea of them—as the first example portrayed.
 Our ideas, then, are in things and work in them, as Aristotle will say.